guillermobox/hsh/README.md

   * upload: upload all the files to the server
   * download: download files from the server, but not install
   * status: check server and local status
+  * git: run any git command from inside the hsh repository (do expert things here)

 The sets allow you to group configuration files, because probably you dont want to syncronize everything always.
 Yeah, keep it simple stupid.